roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

 Use the kubectl client to check whether the traffic to the tcp-echo service is routed as expected.

 1. Use the kubectl client to connect to the relevant Kubernetes cluster.
-For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to ACK clusters by using kubectl.md).
+For more information, see [Step 2: Select a type of cluster credentials](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to ACK clusters by using kubectl.md).

 2. Run the following commands to query the IP address and port number of the tcp-echo service: